 He also shot a short video while working, which I wanted to share with you here so that you can see that you can grow your own saffron easily without any special equipment and with just a few saffron bulbs.

 The first thing is preparing saffron bulbs.
-You can buy organic corms online or from local shops.
+You can buy organic bulbs online or from local shops.
 The suitable bulbs for Growing saffron indoors should be large (more than 12 g) and have been disinfected.

 Remember when you prepare corms, plant them as soon as possible.
 Because when saffron bulbs are out of the soil, they will be in danger of infection and illness.